David Benkof: Ideas, influences and human rights campaign

-In 2003, he announced that for religious reasons he had stopped having sex with men.
+In 2003, Benkof announced that for religious reasons he had stopped having sex with men.
 He had always been a devout Jew, and said that one reason he changed was because "Gay sex is just inconsistent with traditional religious life."
 To reflect his change in sexual identity, and to honor his late grandfather, Julius Benkof, he changed his name to David Benkof.
 He still identified as a gay man, criticized the Ex-gay movement, and expressed his opinion that "reparative therapy doesn't work".

-At that time he was also a strong opponent of same-sex marriage.
+At that time Benkof was also a strong opponent of same-sex marriage.
 In response to arguments for gay marriages, he wrote "This reasoning is not only flawed, it insults the millions of Americans whose traditional faiths call on us to defend marriage as a central institution in society defined as a union between a man and a woman."
 He made it clear that his objection to same-sex relationships was based in part on his personal religious beliefs, stating, "I happen to believe that God has been clear to the Jewish people that we should be pursuing opposite-sex relationships, and particularly not having intercourse between two males."